Anti-Raid/splashtail/mewld-ar/README.md

 # mewld

-Fork of ``https://github.com/cheesycod/mewld`` with Anti-Raid specific changes
+Fork of ``https://github.com/cheesycod/mewld`` with Anti-Raid specific changes.
+Note that while changes will be documented on a best-effor basis.
+It may not be complete especially in webui

 Anti-Raid clusterer.
 Will be open source to help other large bot developers.

-Anti-Raid clusterer is rather generic and any bot should be able to adapt to it without any changes to ``mewld``

 ## What is a cluster